uujx/typescript-learning/README.md

 At first, the project was developed only for practicing TS so I wrote it in a [single big file](./2-drag-and-drop/1-original-project/).

 Later, I splitted it with two approach: [TS namespaces](./2-drag-and-drop/2-namespace-project/) and [ES6 modules](./2-drag-and-drop/3-es6-modules-project/).
 I kept all three projects so that you have a clear comparision of these approaches.

+To solve the problem of too many HTTP requests brought by a lot of small js files, I then introduced webpack to the project as every modern frontend project would do.
+The complete project can be found at [webpack-project](./2-drag-and-drop/4-webpack-project/)